zhaiweixin/zhaiweixin.github.io/_publications/2009-10-01-paper-title-number-1.md

 ---

 <!--This paper is about the number 1.
 The number 2 is left for future work.-->
+Abstract:This paper proposes a new method to express geographical objects.
+The method is based on GeoSOT global subdivision model.
+With a number of advantages of this model,our method is equipped with accuracy and concision.
+In addition, we focus on the geographical topology relation computation, the superiority of our method is also obvious.
 <!--[Download paper here](http://academicpages.github.io/files/paper1.pdf)-->

 <!--Recommended citation: Zhai W, Cheng C. Vagueness in spatial data: A grid-coding approach[C]. proceedings of the 2014 IEEE Geoscience and Remote Sensing Symposium, 2014.
 IEEE.-->